11 min read · Buyer's Guide

 Pull your parcel's FHSZ designation from the CAL FIRE / State Fire Marshal map.
 High and Very High designation triggers Chapter 7A applicability.
 Moderate may apply local jurisdiction overlays.
 Most of Nevada County is in designated zones; verify your specific parcel before assuming.
 See Wildfire Hardening Playbook Nevada County.

-3. Specify Class A non-combustible cladding (Hardie HZ5 or stucco)
+3. Specify Class A non-combustible cladding (Hardie HZ10 or stucco)

 Chapter 7A requires non-combustible (ASTM E136) Class A (ASTM E84) cladding installed in a compliant assembly per the SFM 12-7A-1 wall test.
-Nevada County's practical choices: Hardie HZ5 fiber cement (climate-correct for foothill) or 3-coat stucco.
-Both are non-combustible and compliant.
+For the populated Nevada County foothills the practical choices are Hardie HZ10 fiber cement (the climate-correct line for these hot-dry foothill climates) or 3-coat stucco; only the high-mountain east near Truckee and Donner, above the snow line, calls for HZ5.
+Both fiber cement lines are non-combustible and compliant.
 Wood and standard vinyl are non-starters.
-See Best Fire-Resistant Siding for California.
+See Best Fire-Resistant Siding for California and the Hardie HZ10 vs HZ5 California guide.

 4. Install listed ember-resistant vent assemblies at every opening